andrewhancox/moodle-atto_translations/README.md

 - Unzip the plugin in the moodle .../lib/editor/atto/plugins/ directory.

 # To Enable it #
-- Go to "Site Administration &gt;&gt; Plugins &gt;&gt; Text Editors &gt;&gt; Atto HTML editor &gt;&gt; Atto toolbar settings" and add 'translations' to the Toolbar config.
+- Go to "Site Administration &gt;&gt; Plugins &gt;&gt; Text Editors &gt;&gt; Atto HTML editor &gt;&gt; Atto toolbar settings"
+- Add 'translations' to the Toolbar config.

 # To Use it #
 The plugin does not do anything visible, it injects a tag in text that is saved to support the filter_translations plugin.